roesassi/SpectralCodes/README.md

 ## Cited by

 The following is an (incomplete) list of the scientific works which employed the codes.
-A more complete is provided by [Google Scholar](https://scholar.google.com/scholar_lookup?title=Spectral%20algorithms%20for%20reaction-diffusion%20equations&author=RV.%20Craster&author=R.%20Sassi&publication_year=2006).
+A more complete one is provided by [Google Scholar](https://scholar.google.com/scholar_lookup?title=Spectral%20algorithms%20for%20reaction-diffusion%20equations&author=RV.%20Craster&author=R.%20Sassi&publication_year=2006).

 * F.C.
 Motta, R. Neville, P.D.
 Shipman, D.A.
 Pearson, R.M.
 Bradley, *Measures of order for nearly hexagonal lattices*, (2018) Physica D: Nonlinear Phenomena, 380-381, pp. 17-30.
 [DOI: 10.1016/j.physd.2018.05.005](https://doi.org/10.1016/j.physd.2018.05.005)